nis65/ansible-debian-router/README.md

 ### Wishlist

 * Full IPv6 support: upstream interface, bridge, vlan, nft, routing, dnsmasq, openvpn.
-The poor integration of IPv6 in stretch compared to bullseye was one of my main drivers for this project.
+The poor integration of IPv6 in stretch compared to bullseye was one of the main drivers for me to finally attack this sidegrade.
 * asterisk

 ## Roles